csc-training/summerschool/openmp/docs/05-mpi-threads.md

     - Task can be *pinned* to a specific logical core or a set of logical cores

-# Controlling affinity
+# Controlling process affinity

 - Affinity for a *process* can be set with the `numactl` command
     - Limit the process to logical cores 0,3,7:
       <br><span style="padding-left:2em">
       `numactl --physcpubind=0,3,7 ./my_exe`
       </span>
-    - threads inherit the affinity of their parent process
+    - Threads inherit the affinity of their parent process
 - On LUMI, process affinity is set by using SLURM options
     - `--distribution={nodes}:{sockets}:{cores}`
         - `{nodes|sockets|cores} ∈ [block, cyclic, plane=<size>, ...]`
     - e.g. `--distribution=block:cyclic:fcyclic`

-# Controlling affinity
+# Controlling thread affinity

 - Affinity of a thread can be set with OpenMP environment variables
     - `OMP_PROC_BIND=true/false|auto|spread|close|master`